 The Modern Solution

 If you’ve seen larder beetles in your home, they could be ruining your food and boring holes.
 Give Modern Pest a call today at 1-888-997-3312.
 Our Homecare Green service protects against over 50 common household pests, including larder beetles.
 And our Ecocare services also treat for larder beetles in commercial-settings.
-New customers can now schedule and pay for service all online by clicking here!
+New customers can now schedule service all online by clicking here!